Homeomorphistic/risk-tolerance/the-bond-book/ch_8_corporate.md

 morgages, financial obligations or railway rolling stock.
 Corporates without collateral are called debentures or notes.

-Corporates yield is more attractive from any other, because credit rating is lower.
+Corporate's yield is more attractive from any other, because credit rating is lower.
 Also they are subject to more risk factors.
 At the time of writing the book, half of the corporates were junk status.
 There are various risks with calls.